 Some people can experience a flare-up once to twice a year, but for many other individuals, it could be a lifelong condition that they have to learn to live with for the rest of their life.

-Flare-ups can happen at any time and with very little notice.
+Flare-ups can occur at any time and without very little notice.
 In this article, we will explore several aspects of this condition, including its causes, who it affects, common symptoms, and how to deal with it.

 Costochondritis Is Caused by Inflamed Cartilage

 The United Kingdom's NHS concluded that costochondritis can occur due to straining your chest from excessive coughing, injury, a viral infection, or chest trauma.
 Any one of these factors can then put a strain on your chest area and this can then contribute to the cause of costochondritis.

 According to the Mayo Clinic, costochondritis occurs when inflammation occurs between the cartilage that connects your ribs to your breastbone.
 When the cartilage becomes inflamed, it causes extra pressure around the breastbone area, and it is this pressure that causes the pain associated with costochondritis.